Have you ever tried avocado oil or did you even know it existed?

 A 2001 study published in Dermatology, provided evidence that a vitamin B12 cream containing avocado oil has considerable potential as a well-tolerated, long-term topical therapy for psoriasis.
 Psoriasis patients used the avocado oil cream for 12 weeks and showed consistent improvement throughout the study period.

 Avocado oil treats dandruff and gives you healthy lustrous hair.

 Avocado oil is great as a hair treatment and helps with dandruff as it nourishes and repairs the scalp without leaving your hair greasy.
 Dandruff is your scalps way of saying it is thirsty, and also needs a good exfoliation.

-Massage a generous amount of the oil into your scalp before bed time, place a towel on your pillow case, or wrap your head in a shower cap and sleep on it.
+Massage a generous amount of the oil into your scalp before bedtime, place a towel on your pillowcase, or wrap your head in a shower cap and sleep on it.

-In the morning wash your hair and condition as usual, your hair will feel luxurious and your scalp will feel great!
+In the morning wash your hair and condition, as usual, your hair will feel luxurious and your scalp will feel great!

 Adverse to slathering Avocado oil onto your skin?
-Riopharm makes the loveliest avocado oil containing products, in actual fact, all their products contain a mixture of super oils in them in quantities which actually work!
+Riopharm makes the loveliest avocado oil containing products, in actual fact, all their products contain a mixture of super oils in them in quantities that actually work!

 Hi!
 My name is Yvette van Schie, I am a qualified Beauty Therapist with 32 years of industry experience.
 I have worked with some of the best in the business and now besides writing my educational blog posts, I write holistic beauty articles for a multitude of professional industry suppliers as a ghostwriter.

 So click on FOLLOW ME if you want REAL unbiased ‘insider industry’ holistic beauty knowledge and advice!

 I also offer Beautiful Skin Consultations – face to face or by Facetime and Skype